 - Most important of all is the conversion of account receivables/debtors into cash.

 - Secondly, the burden of collection from the customer is also shifted to the factor’s head.

 - Since the cash collection from debtors is not a responsibility of the business, their cash flow pattern becomes simple, and therefore cash flow forecasting and budgeting becomes easier.

 Factoring vs. Discounting

 You should not confuse factoring with invoice discounting.
-They are completely different financial transactions.
-There is no doubt that in both the cases, cash is received based on the account receivables.
-In factoring, the account receivables are sold to the factor whereas, in bill discounting, the bank or the financial institute takes account receivable as collateral against the money they are lending.
-In essence, the bank is not responsible for the credibility of the debtors whereas in the case of factors they take that responsibility normally.
+They are entirely different financial transactions.
+There is no doubt that in both cases, cash is received based on the account receivables.
+In factoring, the account receivables are sold to the factor, whereas, in bill discounting, the bank or the financial institute takes account receivables as collateral against the money they are lending.
+In essence, the bank is not responsible for the credibility of the debtors, whereas, in the case of factors, they take that responsibility usually.

-For a clear understanding of the differences between the two:March 16th, 2018
+For a clear understanding of the differences between the two, refer to Factoring Vs. Discounting